FrangakisLab/ArtiaX/README.md

 # Install ArtiaX

+## Using the ChimeraX toolshed

+1. Run these commands in the ChimeraX shell:
+>toolshed reload available

+>toolshed install ArtiaX

+2. Relaunch ChimeraX

+## Using the wheel file

 1. Download the latest Version of ChimeraX (version >= 1.3) to your operating system from here:
 [ChimeraX Download](https://www.rbvi.ucsf.edu/chimerax/download.html#release).